lastdev/Addons/HandyNotes_Collection/README.md

 Configuration for this addon can be found under HandyNotes (Interface -> Addons -> HandyNotes -> Plugins -> Collection).

-At current time, you can modify configuration for Waypoints and Collection (tracking).
+At current time, you can modify configuration for Collection (tracking).

-### Waypoints

-Waypoints can be enabled or disabled, and you can change their size and opacity.

 ### Collection (tracking)